 I’m fairly certain pigs’ tusks are to blame for my longing to travel to Papua New Guinea!
 My parents subscribed to National Geographic Magazine and that’s where I first saw these tribesmen (like the one below) adorned with all sorts of animal parts, shells, beads, leaves and twine.
 I’ve now been to PNG six times and am as gobsmacked after my sixth time as I was my first.
 This country is simply amazing!

-We still have a few spots available on our next August.
+Come join us on one of our in August.
 This tours does always sell out so if you’re considering it, join soon!

 Want to stay up-to-date on all things Wanderlust?
 Follow me on , or .